 About Me

-I might look young, but I've got nearly a decade of professional experience under my belt.
-I've been on the Web for two-thirds of its lifespan and I remember when advertisements were a duck hunt Flash game that downloaded a virus if you clicked on it.
-I also remember being able to look up a recipe on my phone without being completely bombarded with advertisements to the point of uselessness.
+I've got nearly a decade of professional web experience under my belt.
+I've been present for two-thirds of its lifespan and I remember when advertisements were a duck hunt Flash game that downloaded a virus if you clicked on it.
+I also remember being able to look up a recipe on my phone without being bombarded with advertisements to the point of uselessness.
 I am a strong advocate for the usage of ad blockers on both a device and network level.
 I believe in clean, private, and accessible design free of aggressive marketing and tracking.

 The majority of my work is at a university and government level; I provide refreshing designs for often-stale web environments with a keen eye to accessibility and legal guidelines.
 In my work, I primarily focus on adding room to breathe and process information by prioritizing visual hierarchy and use of white space.